maoberlehner/markus-oberlehner-net/content/blog/dynamic-vue-layout-components.md

 ## Conditional rendering

-The most basic and straight forward approach would be to conditionally render certain parts of your layout.
+The most basic and straightforward approach would be to conditionally render certain parts of your layout.
 So you might add `v-if` directives to certain parts of your layout and toggle the visibility as you wish.

 ```diff
  <template>